codefresh-io/docs.codefresh.io/_docs/testing/security-scanning.md

 {% endraw %}
 {% endhighlight %}

-The security scanning step is inserted after building the Docker image but before promoting the image to the Azure Docker registry.
+The security scanning step is inserted after building the Docker image, but before promoting the image to the Azure Docker registry.

-## Viewing Security reports
+## Viewing security reports

-The easiest way to view security reports is to visit the portal/dashboard of the security platform that you are using
+The easiest way to view security reports is to visit the portal/dashboard of the security platform that you are using.

 {% include image.html
 lightbox="true"